Tuning free Catoni type joint robust estimation: Simulations

 \subsection{A brief discussion on the selection of Catoni type functions}

-In the simulations and real data analysis in Sections \ref{ss:simulation1}-\ref{ss:realdata2}, we chose special $\psi_1$ and $\psi_2$ and did not give reasons for such choices.
+In the previous simulations analysis, we chose special $\psi_1$ and $\psi_2$ and did not give reasons for such choices.
 The theory about selecting Catoni functions is an important and delicate topic, we leave it for the future research and demonstrate how to practically choose such functions through the example of mean estimation.

 We conduct numerical experiments to compare joint Catoni-type estimators under three choices of the $\psi_1$ function across two pairs of data-generating distributions (symmetric vs. asymmetric variants).
 Specifically, we consider: \begin{itemize} \item [(1)] The widest function satisfying Catoni’s conditions \eqref{catoni c}: